 13. Reverse Ombre

-Blending brown hair with red ombre and orange tones gives off one of our favorite on-trend looks at the moment.
+Blending brown hair with red ombre and orange tones give off one of our favorite on-trend looks at the moment.
 Be prepared to turn heads with these flattering duo!

-Most Flattering Ombre Hair for Brown Hair for Your Skin Tone
+The Most Flattering Ombre Hair for Brown Hair for Your Skintone

 Those with light skin with warm or yellow undertones, like some fairer Asians or those of Latin American descent, should begin with a dark golden brown base.
 This shade looks wonderful when lightened into a butterscotch, honey blonde or bronde shade, as these light tones enliven the pigments in your complexion.

 Brunettes with pink- or peach-toned skin have blue to neutral undertones.
 This makes them a match for cooler shades such as ash brown and espresso hues, which are striking on their complexions and counteract any redness in their complexions.
 If you fall under this category, ask your stylist for an ombré that fades up into the khaki, beige-blonde, ash blonde or flaxen category—you’ll pull it off.

 Keep your blonde ends looking fresh and bright with a purple shampoo, like Bed Head by TIGI Dumb Blonde Purple Toning Shampoo, that has violet toner to help stave away brassiness.

 Some Asians and Latin Americans fall under this category as well, and a reddish-brown or deep auburn base is usually their best bet to start.
 Look into getting a mahogany-to-ginger ombré if you want to play with the redder families, or a chestnut base that lightens up to a rich golden toffee, dirty blonde or sandy blonde is also fetching and very surfer-girl chic.